 After a bailout gas is selected, the setpoint field is replaced with the pO2 value of the selected open-circuit gas.

-If the malfunction is rectified or the dive situation otherwise normalizes, you can switch back to a diluent using the same procedure as below, but selecting from CC gases.
+If the malfunction is rectified or the dive situation otherwise normalizes, you can switch back to a diluent using the same procedure as described above, but selecting from CC gases.